 Chalet-Style Cuckoo Clock

 The chalet-style clocks are modeled after chalets in Southern Germany.
-Displaying dancer figurines dressed in traditional German garb and animating water wheels and characters are common ways the clock is used to tell a captivating story.
+Displaying dancer figurines dressed in traditional German garb and animating water wheels and characters are common ways the clock tells a captivating story.

 Chalet clocks with bell ringers have grown in popularity.
 This type depicts a woman in a traditional German dirndl winding the clock and ringing the bell.